Universal Studios Florida: World Expo

-Sometime after June 2005 the optical illusion of the Space Shuttle was removed from this part of the park.
-As you headed towards World Expo from San Francisco it was one of the many designated photo spots throughout the park.
-There was a hanging platform that you would place your camera on and take the picture.
+Sometime after June 2005, the optical illusion of the Space Shuttle was removed from this part of the park.
+As guests headed towards World Expo from San Francisco it was one of the many designated photo spots throughout the park.
+There was a hanging platform that guests would place their cameras on and take the picture.
 The Shuttle would look as though it was sitting on the top of Back to the Future: The Ride.